Federal Home Loan Bank of Des Moines Advances

 |Federal Home Loan Bank of Des Moines Advances||Federal Home Loan Bank of Des Moines Advances

 The Company’s wholly owned subsidiary, TH Insurance Holdings Company LLC, or TH Insurance, is a member of the FHLB.
 As a member of the FHLB, TH Insurance has access to a variety of products and services offered by the FHLB, including secured advances.
-However, the Company did not have any outstanding secured advances or credit capacity available as of June 30, 2020.
-As of December 31, 2019, TH Insurance had $210.0 million in outstanding secured advances with a weighted average borrowing rate of 2.00%.
+As of March 31, 2020 and December 31, 2019, TH Insurance had $50.0 million and $210.0 million in outstanding secured advances with a weighted average borrowing rate of 2.39% and 2.00%, respectively.

 The ability to borrow from the FHLB is subject to the Company’s continued creditworthiness, pledging of sufficient eligible collateral to secure advances, and compliance with certain agreements with the FHLB.
 Each advance requires approval by the FHLB and is secured by collateral in accordance with the FHLB’s credit and collateral guidelines, as may be revised from time to time by the FHLB.
 Eligible collateral may include Agency RMBS and certain non-Agency securities with a rating of A and above.